avijitliberty/cloud-native/content/cheatsheets/aws/cdk.md

 ```
 cdk init app --language=typescript
 ```
-If we look in the generated code we find these 2 classes:
+If we look👀 in the generated code we find these 2 classes:
 - **cdk-workshop.ts**
 ```js
 #!/usr/bin/env node